Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Sometimes, problems may exhibit a hierarchical or repetitive structure that can be effectively modeled using Object-oriented Bayesian networks (OOBNs).
-In an OOBN, what may appear as a single node in the network can actually represent a network of its own.
-This hierarchical representation enhances the comprehensibility of the graph and facilitates modifications based on various scenarios and constraints \cite{dawid2018graphical,laskey2013network}.
+Object-oriented Bayesian Networks (OOBNs) are BNs where some nodes called \textit{modules} may further represent graphs.
+The hierarchical structure of OOBNs enhances the comprehensibility of the graph and facilitates modifications based on various scenarios and constraints \citep{dawid2018graphical,laskey2013network}.
+Let us consider an example, which is an adaptation of a fictional crime presented in \cite{dawid2018graphical}.

-In \cite{dawid2018graphical}, Dawid and Mortera made up a fictional crime.
-Here, we are going to study a simplified version to illustrate the use of OOBN.
-A male suspect broke into a convenience store at a gas station by smashing the window and punched the cashier in her face.
-When he was arrested, forensic laboratories took glass and blood samples from his clothing.
-The glass sample was indistinguishable from the glass at the store and the DNA obtained from the blood sample ``matches'' the cashier's DNA type.
-We can construct a simple high-level graphical model as in \autoref{fig: OOBN simple example} to model the relationship of different pieces of evidence.
+\paragraph{Example: ``Store burglary''} A man breaks into a closed store by smashing a window, and then punches the cashier in the face before stealing the money.
+Based on the information provided by the cashier, a suspect is arrested and the forensic team collects and analyses glass and blood samples found on his clothing.
+The glass sample is indistinguishable from the glass of the broken window, and the DNA in the blood sample matches the cashier's DNA.